Aalaporaan Thamizhan: Critical reception

 The Times of India stated that "[t]he song was released as the first single on August 10, 2017, and received massive applause from the audience.
 The number is all about Tamil pride, and that struck a chord with listeners.
 It used a lot of native instruments in the background score and Vivek’s lyrics spoke about the history and what it means to be a Tamizhan.
 Despite so many months, it remains a favourite among Vijay fans."
 Behindwoods wrote "Be it the folk beats, the indigenous instruments, the melodious portion delivered by Pooja or the native percussions, the song has a lot to offer.
 It is not an out and out mass number that is centred by folk elements but serves to be a song rich in a lot of aspects.
 With Rahman’s chords haunting the listener, Aalaporaan Tamizhan is an overall delight for both his fans and for fans of actor Vijay."

 Views

-Aalaporaan Tamizhan has amassed 145 million views on YouTube.
+Aalaporaan Tamizhan has gained 170 million views on YouTube.